btnguyen2k/play-java-seed.g8/README.md

 ## LICENSE & COPYRIGHT

 This template is distributed under the same license as the original [`playframework/play-java-seed.g8`](https://github.com/playframework/play-java-seed.g8) template.
+A copy of its licence can be found in [LICENSE.md](LICENSE.md).

-You are free to clone the repository, use, modify and redistribute the template.
+You are free to clone the repository and use, modify and redistribute the template.

 ## Giter8 template.

 For information on giter8 templates, please see http://www.foundweekends.org/giter8/